jim-at-jibba/2d-asset-viewer/README.md

 ## Usage

 1. Launch the application
-2. Click the folder icon in the sidebar to select a folder containing sprite assets
+2. Click the folder icon in the sidebar to select a folder containing sprite or audio assets
 3. Browse the folder structure in the sidebar
-4. Click on any image to preview it in the main pane
+4. Click on any image or audio file to preview it in the main pane
-5. Use the controls at the top of the preview pane to adjust background, zoom, or play animations
+5. Use the controls at the top of the preview pane to adjust background and zoom for images, or use the audio player controls for sound files.
+Play animations for image sequences.
 6. Sort assets using the controls above the asset grid

 ## Development Status